inovex/elements/packages/elements/src/components/ino-popover/readme.md

 _Controlled_

-Or you use the `ino-controlled` and `ino-visible` property to show/hide the popover by yourself.
+Or you use the `controlled` and `visible` property to show/hide the popover by yourself.
 This is helpful if you want to implement custom logic when the popover should be shown or hidden.

 ```typescript jsx